quantifiedcode/python-anti-patterns/docs/readability/not_using_zip_to_iterate_over_a_pair_of_lists.rst

 For loop does not use ``zip()`` to iterate through a pair of lists ..................................................................

-The module below defines a variable ``i`` which serves as an index variable for iterating through two lists.
+The module below defines a variable ``index`` which serves as an index variable for iterating through two lists.
 Within the for loop the module accesses the corresponding value for each list by using the index variable.
-This is a common way for iterating through two lists, but it is not the preferred way in python.
+This is a common way for iterating through two lists, but it is not the preferred way in Python.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!